WimTenBrink/Miranda-Noor/public/manual.md

 ### Step 1: Topic
 This is the foundation of your song.
 - **What to do:** Enter a theme, a few keywords, a story idea, or a feeling.
 You must also select the singers for your project from the provided list.
+- **Expand Topic:** Click the **"Expand Topic with AI"** button to let the AI elaborate on your initial idea into a rich, descriptive paragraph.
+This provides a stronger foundation for lyrics and art.

 ### Step 2: Language
 Choose the language(s) for the lyrics.